scmclimited/toon-format-spec/SPEC.md

 ; (Exact escaped-char repertoire is defined in Section 7.1) ; quoted-key   = DQUOTE *(escaped-char / safe-char) DQUOTE
 ```

+Note: The ABNF grammar above cannot enforce that the delimiter used in the fields segment (braces) matches the delimiter declared in the bracket segment.
+This equality requirement is normative per the prose in lines 311-312 above and MUST be enforced by implementations.
+Mismatched delimiters between bracket and brace segments MUST error in strict mode.

 Note: The grammar above specifies header syntax.
 TOON's grammar is deliberately designed to prioritize human readability and token efficiency over strict LR(1) parseability.
 This requires some context-sensitive parsing (particularly for tabular row disambiguation in Section 9.3), which is a deliberate design tradeoff.
 Reference implementations demonstrate that deterministic parsing is achievable with modest lookahead.